 Team: Children with Disabilities

 In Children’s Services we want every child to have the chance to reach their full potential.
 By promoting independence, we help support them to make their own choices and become part of the community.
-Our Short Break and Residential Services play a big part in this; offering accommodation, overnight short breaks and social opportunities to children with disabilities.
+Our Short Break Service plays a big part in this; offering overnight short breaks and community sessions which provide social opportunities to children with disabilities.
 As a Support Officer, you’ll help support these children/young people to expand their knowledge and skills.
 By helping every child find their greatness, you can find yours too.

 As a Support Officer you will help ensure the physical, emotional and identified personal care needs of children and young people are met through the provision of a supportive and caring environment.
 You will also work with young people and others to assess needs and to work jointly in the preparation, implementation and delivery of Care Plans, maintaining the development of positive child care practice, in keeping with the aims and objectives of the service.

 You will help with personal care, individual development, meals, medication, education and all other day to day activities, as well as make sure that the home is clean, tidy, warm and inviting; fulfilling the needs of children, young people and families regardless of disability, racial/cultural origin or gender.
 You will take on responsibility for key working and attend all relevant meetings for your key young people, from ‘Child In Need’ to ‘School Reviews’.
 You will be responsible for keeping Care Plans and Risk Assessments up to date and regularly reviewed for each child / young person you key work.
 You’ll also work closely with other agencies (such as Health and Education) as well as children’s families.